tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Configuration Extensions {#config-extensions}

-ECH configuration extensions are used to to provide room for additional functionality as needed.
+ECH configuration extensions are used to provide room for additional functionality as needed.
 See {{config-extensions-guidance}} for guidance on which types of extensions are appropriate for this structure.